 In earlier ENSO studies, composite analyses were performed using El Niño – La Niña as a basis (e.g. Mo and Higgins, 1998; Turner, 2004).
 This technique emphasizes regions of common, opposite effect allowing for statistical significance to more easily be achieved within these regions.
 At the same time it discounts nonlinearities in the form of common regions of similar effect as well as regions which see effects in one phase of ENSO events only.
 By separating the composites to view El Niño and La Niña as distinct events, these features become evident.

 The general signal associated with ENSO teleconnections within the Antarctic seems to be primarily associated with El Niño events, and some seasons during La Nina events.
-Further, the El Nino aspect of the signal is shifted toward the Antarctic Peninsula, while La Nina events are shifted toward the Ross Ice Shelf and in some seasons are split by the Transantarctic Mountains showing clear signals within East Antarctica.
+Further, the El Nino aspect of the signal is shifted toward the Antarctic Peninsula, while La Nina events are shifted toward the Ross Ice Shelf, and in some seasons are split by the Transantarctic Mountains showing clear signals within East Antarctica.
 This ENSO signal has been shown to have a demonstrable effect on Antarctic near surface temperatures and mean sea level pressures.
 More specifically, during El Nino events, it generally acts to warm West Antarctica and cool the Antarctic Peninsula.

 There is also a clear signal associated with La Niña events during DJF and JJA.
 Both of these seasons are characterized, at upper levels, by negative height anomalies which stretch toward the Transantarctic Mountains, and during DJF the signal seems to be split by this terrain feature as well as having a far more pole ward signal.
 Fogt and Bromwich (2006) indicate that a strong coupling exists between the SAM and ENSO such that a positive SAM indicates a stronger La Niña signal.
 As the SAM has been trending positive most strongly in austral summer, there is a prominent reason to expect a more robust signal during DJF (Marshall, 2003).